GitChow/gitchow.github.io/_posts/2016-08-15-chrome-extension-to-export-perfect-resume-from-linked.md

 });
 ```

-so, we can do a lot via js and css injection, maybe even design some CV template to sell?! :smile::smile:
+so, we can do a lot via js and css injection, maybe even design some resume template to sell?! :smile::smile: